 “Saturday nights, well we usually have a pancake supper, so breakfast consists of coffee and cigarettes.
 Today we’re going to have surf and turf because we caught fish last night.”

 During introductions we learned they had been fishing at Twin Lakes the night before.
 Fishing was one of the first two ways they defined themselves: We like Skate The Fly fishing gear and bikes.
+For passionate anglers, having the best lure for Largemouth bass is the key for ultimate fishing success.

 As the minutes ticked by, however, a paradoxical dimension of Donald and Kelly became much more apparent: they were at the same time complexly and simplistically nurturing and protective of each other.